JP-Butler/Module-11-web-scraping/README.md

 ```

 ## Usage
-This project was created using *Jupyter Notebook* for indiividual cell running.
-All cells should be ran in top to bottom sequence as standard practice states. <br>
+This project was created using *Jupyter Notebook* for efficient individual cell execution and error debugging.
+All cells should be run in top to bottom sequence as standard practice states. <br>
 The below 3 code blocks will: <br>
 1. Import necessary depencies to run code
 2. Open the Google Chrome browser.